pendo324/get-window-by-name/README.md

 and use the (only) `getWindowText` function

 `getWindowText([executableName])`:
-- executableName: the name of the executable
+- executableName (optional): the name of the executable that you want the info for.
+Omitting this argument will return every process

 - Returns an `Array` of processes that match the argument